-The Company intends for salary levels to be consistent with competitive practices of comparable institutions and each executive's level of responsibility.
+The Company intends for salary levels to be consistent with competitive practices of comparable organizations and each executive's level of responsibility.
 The Board is likely to determine the level of any salary (or salary increase) after reviewing the qualifications, experience, and performance of the executive officer and the nature of our business, the complexity of its activities, and the importance of the executive's contribution to the success of the business through discussion only, with no formal objectives (performance or otherwise) or criteria.
 The Board may also take into consideration salaries paid to others in similar positions in the Company's industry based on the experience of the Board members and review of publicly available information.
 The discussion of the information and factors considered and given weight by the Board is not intended to be exhaustive, but it is believed to include all material factors considered by the Board.
 In reaching the determination to approve and recommend the current base salaries of the Company's executive officers, the Board did not assign any relative or specific weight to the factors which were considered, and the members may have given a different weight to each factor.
 The Board will review and adjust the base salaries of our executive officers when deemed appropriate.

-Option-based awards
+Option-Based Awards

-Executive officers of the Company, as well as directors, employees, and consultants (together the "Optionees"), are eligible to participate in the Company's Option Plan.
-Stock option grants are an important part of the Company's incentive strategy permitting Optionees to share in any appreciation of the market value of the Company's shares over a stated period, and it is intended to reinforce commitment to long-term growth and shareholder value.
+Stock option grants are an important part of the Company's incentive strategy, permitting Eligible Persons to share in any appreciation of the market value of the Company's shares over a stated period, and it is intended to reinforce commitment to long-term growth and shareholder value.
 Stock options reward overall corporate performance, as measured through the price of the Company's shares, and enables participants to acquire and maintain an ownership position in the Company.

-The Board recommends the individual stock options to the Board and the size of the grants are dependent on, among other things, each individual's level of responsibility, authority and importance to the Company and the degree to which such long-term contribution to the Company will be responsible for its long-term success.
+The Board recommends the individual stock options to the independent directors and the size of the grants are dependent on, among other things, each individual's level of responsibility, authority and importance to the Company and the degree to which such long-term contribution to the Company will be responsible for its long-term success.
 The Board also evaluates the number of options an individual has been granted, the exercise price of the options and the term remaining on those options when considering further grants.
 Options are usually priced at the closing trading price of the Company's shares on the business day immediately preceding the date of grant and the current policy of the Board is that options expire five years from the date of grant.